Article 1 – Definitions

 1. The consumer shall at most bear the costs of returning the products if he uses his right of withdrawal.

 2. The entrepreneur shall return to the consumer any monies paid as soon as possible and no later than within 30 days of the return or withdrawal.
+This will be done after inspection of the returned goods and when these are in new and unused condition in the original packaging.

 Article 7 – Conformity and guarantee